a2stuff/a2d/res/notes/testplan.md

 * Put BASIC program in `DESK.ACC`, start DeskTop.
 Select it from the Apple menu.
 Verify it runs.
 * Put System program in `DESK.ACC`, start DeskTop.
 Select it from the Apple menu.
 Verify it runs.

 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Double-click it.
-Verify that nothing happens.
+Verify that an alert is shown.
+Click Cancel.
+Verify the alert closes but nothing else happens.
+Repeat, but click OK.
+Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Hold Solid-Apple and double-click it.
 Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Select File > Open.
 Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Press Open-Apple+O. Verify that it executes.